Dazaer/airidas/README.md

 ## Installation and running the project locally

-For the project to run you will need to configure your own [firebase](https://console.firebase.google.com) database.

 At some point you will need to run `yarn` in the cmd to get all the dependencies.

-### Firebase
+For the project to run you will need to configure your own [firebase](https://console.firebase.google.com) database.\

-Once you've created an account and added a project this is the setup you need.
+Once you've created an account and added a project continue with the below instructions.

-#### Authentication & Firestore
+### Authentication & Firestore

 For authentication all you need to do is set up "Email/Password" sign-in method and add a user.
 You will also need to create a firestore database.

-#### Config setup
+### Config setup

 1. In Firebase go to your project settings and add a web app
 2. Add a new file named `.env.local` to the root of the project.